-Yet is any plan for running two-queen hives really so insurmountable, especially since we now know so much about their operationi?
-The quite recent development of the consolidated brood nest two-queen hive, where two queens are present in the same brood area but kept apart by a queen excluder, has simplified their operation.
+Yet is any plan for running two-queen hives really so insurmountable, especially given we now know so much about their operationi?
+The quite recent development of the consolidated brood nest two-queen hive, where two queens are present in the same brood area, but kept apart by a queen excluder, has simplified their operation.
 If we add in the fact the normal swarming tendency of bees is strongly suppressed by the presence of a second queen – there are two lots of queen mandibular pheromone – one ponders why two-queen hives have not been in much wider use.

 Nevertheless harnessing the power of a second laying queen is routinely practiced.
 Nucleus colonies kept to back up failing queens and splitting hives to prevent swarming are but two examples of running extra queens in separate colonies intended to maintain the strength of production hives.
-Such supernumerary colonies are either united at the commencement of the honey flow or as needed after disposing of one queen.
+Such supernumerary colonies are either united at the commencement of the honey flow or as needed after disposing of a queen.
 This results in the combined forces of two laying queens being realised.

 The history of two-queen history in outline

 In the opening part of this series we examine the origin of the single queen hive, the exceptional circumstances under which a second queen may be maintained and efforts – dating back to the 1890s – to introduce and maintain a second queen.
 In practice, the operation of two-queen colonies has been chastened by their readiness to revert to the natural single queen condition.